fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 ### Make it ping

 Our next step is to make the application play a sound, rather than log a message.
-To do this, we'll download a suitable [PING](https://freesound.org/people/thomasevd/sounds/125374/) sound that is under the CC Attribution License, and add it to our resources folder, at `buildSrc/src/main/resources/audio.wav`.
+To do this, we'll download a suitable [PING](https://freesound.org/people/thomasevd/sounds/125374/) audio clip that is under the CC Attribution License, and add it to our resources folder, at `buildSrc/src/main/resources/audio.wav`.

 We can access this resource via the [`ClassLoader`](https://docs.oracle.com/javase/7/docs/api/java/lang/ClassLoader.html), and obtain an `InputStream`.
 Let's replace the code in our `doLast` task: